Aryansh-S/USACO/README.md

 USACO allows roughly ![10^8](https://render.githubusercontent.com/render/math?math=10%5E8) operations per second.
 This means that ![10^8](https://render.githubusercontent.com/render/math?math=10%5E8) is the upper bound on the number of operations your implementation should execute.

 Below is helpful information in the context of contest programming (credit~CP3):

 ![](https://github.com/Aryansh-S/USACO/blob/master/src/Screen%20Shot%202020-04-16%20at%204.10.43%20PM.png)
 ![](https://github.com/Aryansh-S/USACO/blob/master/src/Screen%20Shot%202020-04-16%20at%204.11.02%20PM.png)
 ![](https://github.com/Aryansh-S/USACO/blob/master/src/Screen%20Shot%202020-04-16%20at%204.11.23%20PM.png)

+# Questions

+Email me at sendtoaryansh@gmail.com in the event that you have a detailed question that has not already been addressed here or elsewhere completely.
+Otherwise, the above and general resources (Google) should be more than enough.